• Skip to main content

 Ingredients for making pizza pull-apart bread

 Add-ons: You can stuff the roll with sautéed mushrooms or make pepperoni pull-apart bread by adding pepperoni.
-Try ½ teaspoon of pizza sauce.
-It’ll be a little messy, but it will add so much flavor.
+You can also add pizza sauce to the filling!

 Step 1: Heat milk until lukewarm.
 Stir in sugar and oil, followed by yeast.
 Set aside for 5–10 minutes, until frothy and bubbly.